 Gorilla glue can sometimes expand while drying.
 There are several variations of gorilla glue, some of which are stronger or dry faster than others, so you’ll want to do some research to make sure that you’re using the type that best matches your particular needs.

-Now of course, there’s many different variations of gorilla glue, including their own version of super glue.
-But for this purpose, we’re generally looking at the standard gorilla glue.
+Now of course, there are many different variations of gorilla glue that I’ve written about on this website, including their own version of super glue.
+But for this purpose, we’re generally looking at the standard Gorilla glue, which can be found here on Amazon.

 Head to Head Adhesives